-A lengthy debate has happened in recent years if there is a genuine Business Case for Diversity.
+Business Case for Diversity: a concept that keeps attracting a lengthy debate over the years.
 Last October, the Wall Street Journal issued for the first time research based on the S&P 500 grouping, that looked at how Diversity impacted the performance of the various companies.
 The researchers looked at ten performance indicators, including the age and ethnic Diversity of the company’s employees, how many women occupy leadership roles, and board composition.
 The ranking, developed by the journal’s environment, social, and governance research analysts, found that the top 20 most diverse companies outperform the least diverse firms when it comes to share price and operating results.

 This was achieved both over five- and ten-year periods, comparing the sample with non-diverse firms.
 Led by the financial industry, the top companies had an average operating profit margin of 12%, compared with the 8% average profit margin of the least diverse companies.
 Progressive Corp. and JPMorgan Chase & Co. earned the highest individual rankings.